SpellholdStudios/1pp/README.md

 <hr>

-:warning: **The maintenance and support of this project has been moved to https://github.com/Spellhold-Studios/1pp**
+:warning: **The maintenance and support of this project has been moved to a [new repository](https://github.com/Spellhold-Studios/1pp).**

 <hr><br>